UFC 18: The Road to the Heavyweight Title: Predictions & Analysis

 A few statistical edges stand out.
 Kohsaka throws significantly more leather — a 3.7 sig. strike per minute gap.
 Kohsaka is far more active with takedowns, averaging 2.8 more per 15 minutes.
 Rutten has tighter striking defense, making opponents miss more often.

 The Pick: Tsuyoshi Kohsaka over Bas Rutten.
-We're leaning Kohsaka here at 68%, a solid but not overwhelming edge.
+The model is firm on this one: Kohsaka at 80%.

 Pat Miletich vs Jorge Patino